 Under Ireland’s outdated permitting system, which is no longer 'fit for purpose', no independent, professional assessment of the potential visual impact of offshore wind farms, individual or cumulative, is carried out.
 This is a very serious gap in the proper assessment of large-scale industrial projects proposed off high amenity coastlines, some designated as Areas of Outstanding Natural Beauty in order to preserve their special scenic qualities.

-No official assessment of the potential visual impact of offshore wind farms on Irish coastal landscapes appears to have been carried out.
+The seven proposals for development consent that have now been granted Planning Interests, have all laid claim to the Relevant sites with no official assessment of the potential visual impact of proposed developments on the Irish coastal landscapes in advance of sites being allocated.
+Additional shortcomings are detailed in all CCA documentation.
 When such developments were first proposed, Ireland’s Marine Institute commissioned a report ‘Assessment of the Impact of Offshore Wind Energy Structures on the Marine Environment’, (April 2000).
 The scope of the study was limited to impacts on the underwater marine environment.
 Landscape / seascape impacts were not considered.

 “Where a proposed wind farm development is less than 5km from the shore, the developer must clearly demonstrate that it will not have a significant adverse visual impact.”